Why We Gather: Part I

 The Synagogue

 After the fall, the Lord sought to redeem the world through the Hebrew Nation.
 I would be remiss if I didn’t touch on how the Jewish Synagogues may have influenced why we gather as Christians.
-After all, we are their religious descendants.
+After all, Christianity was born out of Judaism.

 The word “synagogue” is taken from the word synagōgē (συναγωγή) which literally means “gathering”.
 While tradition stories vary, history suggests that the synagogue began out of necessity during the periods of captivity after the Judeans were exiled to Babylonia around 598 B.C.
 Because they no longer had access to the Temple in Jerusalem, disbursed Jews would gather for group prayer and communal worship.
 After the end of the exile some 50 years later, many but not all Jews returned to Jerusalem.
 As they migrated and settled into Palestine and throughout the Mediterranean basin they would continue meeting in this fashion.
 While the Temple continued to be the focal point of Jewish worship until its destruction in 70AD, the synagogue assembly had been firmly established in Jewish culture by the first century.
 By then it had come to have its own specialized buildings for worship.
 These are the places that Paul and Barnabas visited in Asia Minor to share the good news of the Messiah’s return during their first missionary journey recorded in Acts 13-14.

 Like the earliest church, few details are recorded about the core purpose and manner of gathering of the first century synagogue.
-Like the church, the manner of assembly during the 1st century differed significantly throughout history leading to the present day.
-But the details we have in scripture and the Mishnah provide a tantalizing look at what the first century church most likely appeared since the earliest Christians were Jews and Gentile “God fearers” who were used to a certain manner and purpose of gathering.
+Like the church, their manner of assembly has changed throughout the centuries.
+A synagogue service today, and even during the medieval period is significantly different than it was back then.
+But the details we have in scripture and the Mishnah provide a tantalizing look at the manner and purpose of the first century synagogue and Christian church may have looked like (since the earliest Christians were Jews and Gentile “God fearers” who participated at such gatherings).

-• In what ways would the purpose and manner of the Jewish assembly have changed?
+• In what ways would the purpose and manner of the Jewish assembly have changed with the reality of the Messiah?

 • In what ways could it have remained the same?